Apple's 10.5-inch iPad Air is the new middle-tier iPad at $499.

 Rather than adopting USB-C like the iPad Pro, the iPad Air features a Lightning port at the bottom for charging purposes.
 At the top, there's a 3.5mm headphone jack, a feature no longer present on modern iPad Pro models.

 Dual speakers are available at the bottom of the tablet, and at the back, there's a single-lens rear camera with no flash.
 A standard sleep/wake button is located at the top of the tablet, and there's a volume up/down button on the side.

 Available in Silver, Space Gray, and Gold, the iPad Air measures in at 250.6mm (9.8 inches) tall, 174.1mm (6.8 inches) wide, and just 6.1mm (0.24 inches) wide.
 It's thin, light, and has a larger display than the lower-cost iPad, though it's not quite as large as the 11 and 12.9-inch iPad Pro models.
 It weighs just a pound, making it a bit lighter than the 10.5-inch iPad Pro it's modeled after.

 Rather than adopting Face ID, the 10.5-inch iPad Air, much like the 9.7-inch iPad, features a Touch ID Home button for biometric authentication purposes.
-People who prefer Touch ID over Face ID will want to consider the 10.5-inch iPad Air over the recent iPad Pro models for this reason.
+People who prefer Touch ID over Face ID may want to consider the 10.5-inch iPad Air over the recent iPad Pro models for this reason.

 Touch ID is used to unlock the iPad, access apps, and make purchases with Apple Pay.